 Emphasis 1: Vocational & Spiritual Discernment.
 The plan calls for a fresh look at vocational and spiritual formation within the academic curriculum and co-curricular activities, broadens the role of a new campus pastor, and emphasizes vocational discernment through career preparation, internships, and student employment.

 Emphasis 2: Innovation.
-Creativity will be necessary as the college tackles issues related to teaching and learning in a digital age, developing a first-rate January Term experience, bolstering the Affiliate Faculty program, and exploring an innovative three-year degree option.
+Creativity will be necessary as the college tackles issues related to teaching and learning in a digital age, developing a first-rate EPIC Term experience, bolstering the Affiliate Faculty program, and exploring an innovative three-year degree option.

 Emphasis 3: Enrollment Growth.
 The plan calls for adding 2-3 new academic programs, expanding the intercollegiate athletics program, and examining co-curricular options to support student retention.